The 411 on Your Pelvic Floor, Core, and Fitness Post-Baby with Postnatal Fitness Expert Rachel Welch

-It wants to be able to relax and release, which is 50% of its function — to relax to allow for elimination.
-It also wants to be supportive and resilient like a springy trampoline that can stretch against sudden increased pressure like sneezing and coughing but rebound back up into its neutral position of supporting your pelvic organs and continence.
+This might shock you: Your pelvic floor does not respond well to tons of squeezing kegels as if you were doing bicep curls.
+It wants to relax and release, which is 50% of its function — to relax to allow for elimination.
+It also wants to be supportive and resilient, like a springy trampoline that can stretch against sudden increased pressure like sneezing and coughing but rebound back into its neutral position of supporting your pelvic organs and continence.

 This dynamic between tension and relaxation is part of a bigger picture of intra-abdominal pressure (IAP) that spans your lungs, diaphragm, core muscle system, and pelvic floor.

-This integration begins with deep breathing: full, 3-dimensional expansion followed by slow, relaxing exhales.
+This integrated strength begins with deep breathing: full, 3-dimensional expansion followed by slow, relaxing exhales.

 Translate your mindful fitness habits into daily mom activities.
 Take a moment to think about what activities you ‘prepare’ for because you know they are going to be hard or painful to perform; maybe those activities are folding the stroller, putting your baby into a high chair, bending over the crib, wearing your baby in a carrier, sneezing, bending over, standing to do the dishes, sitting or lying down and getting up.

-This change can begin to alleviate chronic worry and stress in the mind, lift your overall mood and improve your self-confidence, an essential component to maternal mental health.
+These mindful mom shifts will begin to alleviate chronic worry and stress in the mind, lift your overall mood, and improve your self-confidence, an essential component of maternal mental health and a key component to building resilient stamina and motivation to keep showing up for your personal workouts and self-care.

 KNOWLEDGE IS POWER